-The first step is to find a participating contractor that will help identify appropriate equipment and install the heat pump.
+The first step is to find and hire a participating contractor that will help identify appropriate equipment and install the heat pump.
 Con Edison will conduct a post-inspection following heat pump installation to determine the final projects savings and incentives.
 Program rebates will then be deducted by the installer from the total project cost.

 How to Apply

 Customers and their Participating Contractor should submit an application package with the following documents: completed program application, scope of work, energy savings analysis, form W-9 of the incentive recipient, cost estimate for proposed work, equipment cut sheets, and other measure-specific documentation noted in the program manual via email to firstname.lastname@example.org with a subject line of New C&I Clean Heat Application – [Applicant Name].

 More information about the application process can be found here.